 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-In Anti-Money Laundering/Counterterrorism Finance (AML/CTF), Kazakhstani government and non-government personnel (including banking officials) are receiving U.S. technical assistance and training that is being incorporated into Kazakhstan’s legal and regulatory regimes to ensure compliance with Financial Action Task Force recommendations.
-As a result of INL-funded workshops and trainings, Kazakhstan is developing mechanisms to address the lack of interagency cooperation in law enforcement related to financial crimes.
+- Kazakhstani government and non-government personnel (including banking officials) are receiving U.S. technical assistance and training on Anti-Money Laundering/Counterterrorism Finance (AML/CTF) that is being incorporated into Kazakhstan’s legal and regulatory regimes to ensure compliance with Financial Action Task Force recommendations.

-INL programs in TIP victim identification are increasing the number of law enforcement officials, labor inspectors, and medical personnel who can properly identify victims of trafficking and respond appropriately.
+- INL programs in Trafficking in Persons (TIP) victim identification are increasing the number of law enforcement officials, labor inspectors, and medical personnel who can properly identify victims of trafficking and respond appropriately.
 INL funding created a TIP Training Center within the Ministry of Internal Affairs (MOI) that develops professional capabilities to investigate and prosecute TIP crimes.
-The Center not only trains officers from specialized units, but within the larger law enforcement community in general.
-Funding for this training center is now fully incorporated into the regular MOI budget.
+The Center trains officers not only from specialized units, but from the larger law enforcement community in general.